chinootes/cs/notes/dev.memory management.manual.md

 created: 1708613154739
 ---

-You can use [[dev.components.variable.pointer]]s to manually control and allocate blocks of memory.
+You can use [[dev.program.components.variable.pointer]]s to manually control and allocate blocks of memory.